Genesis Chapter 48

 When we are fully submerged in the water in our baptism, we are symbolically dying with Christ at His crucifixion, who also killed sin in His death.

-In conclusion, we symbolically put the old man of sin in the grave.
-And Just as God raised up Jesus from the dead into His glorified spiritual body, then we who died with Christ in our baptism should also walk in the spirit of obedience to God’s law of righteousness.
+In conclusion, we spiritually put the old man of sin in the grave.
+Just as God in all His glory (That is His radiant splendor or brilliance) raised up Jesus from the dead.
+We who died with Christ spiritually in our baptism should also walk in the spirit of righteousness.
+Righteousness is the only way I can describe what we should be like when we “walk in the newness of life.”

 5. For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: Phil.
 3:10

-As we were symbolically buried together with Christ like He was, then just as He rose from the dead, we should to will one day be raised from the dead in a spiritual body as Christ was.
+As we were spiritually buried together with Christ, (in the likeness of him), just as He rose from the dead, we to will one day be raised from the dead in spirit, as Christ is, not of the flesh.

 6. Knowing this, that our old man is crucified with Him, that the body of sin might be destroyed, that henceforth we should not serve sin.
 Gal.
 2:20; 5:24; 6:14

-Having this knowledge that the old man of sin was put to death just as Christ was killed on the cross.
-Our fleshly body of sin could be killed.
-Then we should no longer be a slave to sin.
+Having knowledge that the old man of sin was put to death spiritually at our baptism.
+I say spiritually; as anyone who has been baptized knows that they will keep sinning.
+This is a lifetime process for us.
+As Christ was crucified on the cross.
+The sin nature we served before our baptism, which we were a slave to could be killed.
+Then we should no longer be a slave to sin spiritually speaking.

 7. For he that is dead is freed from sin.
 1 Pet.
 4:1

-8. Now if we be dead with Christ, we believe that we shall also live with him: 2 Tim.
+8. Now if we died with Christ, we believe that we shall also live with him: 2 Tim.
 2:11

-9. Knowing that Christ being raised from the dead dieth no more; death hath no more dominion over him.
+9. Knowing that Christ being raised from the dead dies no more; death hath no more dominion over him.
 Rev. 1:18

-When we get baptized we believe that just as the old man of sin was symbolically put to death (As Christ killed sin in the flesh), we know also that as Christ was raised from death (Defeating sin), That we to are free from the death penalty of sin according to the law of God.
-And we to will be raised from the dead at the resurrection.
+When we get baptized we believe that just as the old man of sin was spiritually put to death (As Christ killed sin in the flesh), we know also that as Christ was raised from death (Defeating sin), That we to are free from the death penalty of sin according to the law of God.
+And we to will be raised from the dead at the resurrection into a spirit body at that time, in the twinkling of an eye.

 10. For the death that he died, he die to sin once for all; but the life that he lives he lives to God.

-When Jesus died He died only once for sin, but now He lives with God, and sits at His right hand to this day and forever more.
+When Jesus died He died only once for all peoples sins, past, present and future, but now He lives with God, and sits at His right hand to this day and forever more Doing God’s will.

-11. Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord. v.
+11. Likewise you also reckon yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord. v.
 2; 7:4,6

 12. Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
 Ps.
 19:13